gomorpheus/morpheus-docs/release_notes/current.rst

 - Backups: Minor backend fix to ensure proper behavior when creating a backup ^
 - Billing: Fixed an issue that caused datastore billing not to appear for managed vm's under specific conditions *
 - Cisco ACI: Fixed issue with deleting Cisco ACI Integrations
+- Clusters: Fixed an issue where the Add Clusters wizard was not respecting Tenant permissions on Security Groups $
 - Convert to managed: Converted a variable data type from integer to long text which prevents an error in the ‘Convert to Managed’ process in certain scenarios *
 - Convert to Managed: Fixed issue with Tenant visibility on Library Layouts when "Support Convert to managed" is enabled.
+- Dell EMC Isilon: Fixed an issue with Dell EMC Isilon integration causing high CPU use $
 - EKS: Fixed Amazon EKS Service Plan seed issue when upgrading from v4.0.0 or prior *
 - Instances: Groups Filter: Fixed issue listing all Groups in filter choices when more 100+ Groups exist
 - Instances: Fixed an issue causing pagination not to work on the History tab %